 Volcanoes, hot springs, bubbling pools of mud.
 That is the kind of thing you would expect from Iceland.
 Not the brand of Extreme Metal that we found.
 The one expertly made to make you remember where you will go.
 If Valhalla is not in it for you, because you died without a sword in your hand, poor lost soul.
-These island-boys from the icy North really drive a sturdy mix of Black and Extreme Metal that will resound much farther than the lonely place they dwell in.
-Seize the Night as they say, metal traveller, and enjoy.
+These island boys from the icy North really drive a sturdy mix of Black and Extreme Metal that will resound much farther than the lonely place they dwell in.
+Seize the Night, as they say, metal traveler, and enjoy.

 #9 Oubliette – The Passage

 2018 was again a year for Extreme Metal.
 And this crew really only scratched the surface of this very particular deluge heading our way.
 One that in its hellish dissonance does not resonate with many.
 And surely not with those, who like warm and soothing melodies.
 Oubliette, joining us from the god-fearing bible belt, came as a total surprise.
 A pretty good surprise, though.
 This is a sturdy piece of razor-sharp metal that really got on our good, metallic side.
 The one that is able to survive this steely potpourri of harsh sounds this band throws at us.

 I’ll say it again.
 They pissed me off to no end with their hypocritical stance on world views and what – or what not – we should believe.
 But – damn – you just can’t deny them.
 This gang of music warriors boasts a stage presence like a hundred raging bulls in a bloody ritual.
 A cheekily savvy understanding as to how such a primeval sound ought to be constructed.
 That, the crystal clear vocals of Maria Franz, and artfully connected stomping and howling about the stage just landed on the good side of us.
 And it brought about a rare incident of a live album making it onto the blog.
 These guys are some sort of an elemental power.
 And I mean it.